BILL-CHEPTOYEK/bill/README.md

-# CHEPTOYEK BILL - Personal website
+# CHEPTOYEK BILL - Personal Website

 This repository contains my personal website built with React, Vite, and Tailwind CSS.
 It showcases projects, a blog, and contact information.
 It's been adapted from a previous template; unnecessary app-specific pages were removed to focus on a professional portfolio.